necnec/necnec.github.io/_posts/2023-09-09-self-stealing.md

 $$

 ![](/assets/images/self-stealing/value-discount.png)
-*fig 3.
+*fig 4.
 The larger $$t_2-t_1$$ the smaller a discount* {: style="color:gray; font-size: 80%; text-align:center;"}

 In a production system, implementing this adjustment could be quite straightforward.
-One would simply need to store the delay time from the previous impression and the value of that previous impression.
+One would simply need to store the delay time from the previous impression, the value of that previous impression and also build a model that evaluates $$\lambda(x)$$ for each particular bid request [2]

 ## Budget constraint